ksiminski/design-patterns/README.md

 # Design patterns implemented in C++

 Design patterns (Gang of Four) implemented in C++.
-This are both standalone patterns and highly intertwined.
+These are both standalone patterns and highly intertwined.

 You can find here: